RVArtist/Shopping_terminal_application/README.md

         end
         puts table.render(:ascii)`

+### Error handling

+Raising StandardError for error conditions like wrong card type other than VISA and MasterCard.

+Raising StandardError for Wrong expiry date format for credit cards

+Raising StandardError for wrong number of digits for CVV.

 ## User interaction

 ### How the user will find out how to interact with / use each feature